What is a Competitive Analysis and How to Do One

 3. Create a Template

-Once you’ve nailed down what you want to perform your analysis for and who you want to perform it on, it’s time to put together a template to store all the data and research you’re about to gather.
-This can be as simple or as complex as you want, just ensure it includes all the important elements you want to capture, and it’s easy for you to understand and interpret when all is said and done.
+Once you’ve nailed down what you want to perform your analysis for and on whom you want to perform it, it’s time to put together a template to store all the data and research you’re about to gather.
+This can be as simple or as complex as you want, just ensure it includes all the important elements you want to capture and it’s easy for you to understand and interpret when all is said and done.

 4. Begin Researching